Genomic resources and repositories

 The table section specifies the data file (filename), its format, and how GAIn should interpret the columns.

 Currently supported formats are tabix, vcf_info, tsv, csv, and bw.
-Auto-detection of the format works for the following:

 The header_mode setting controls how column names (the header) are determined: